Ares-Developers/Ares-docs/new/superweapons/general.rst

 -----------------

 :tagdef:`[SuperWeapon]SW.InitialReady=boolean`
-  Whether the first super weapon of this type will be available immediately after the super weapon becomes available.
-Once the super weapon has been fired, it will charge normally.
+  Whether the first super weapon of this type will be ready to fire immediately after the super weapon becomes available.
+Once the super weapon has been fired once, it will recharge normally.
 Defaults to :value:`no`.
 :tagdef:`[SuperWeapon]SW.VirtualCharge=boolean`
   Once the super weapon becomes available, it will charge continuously, even if the the owning player loses all buildings that provide it.
 The super weapon